 Schools We Serve

 The primary models of classical schools in America are Christian schools, public charter and magnet schools, hybrids, and homeschools.
-As the leading university developing and supporting classical education programs, we employ dedicated experts, from faculty to home educators, with extensive experience in classical education.
+As a leading university developing and supporting classical education programs, we employ dedicated experts–from faculty to former K-12 teachers and administrators to home educators–with extensive experience in classical education.

 School Model Expertise